mo-sangha/book/chapters/recognition-decisive.typ

   that very essence, free of elaboration, experienced in all its nakedness.
   Thus, it is nondual, naturally occurring timeless awareness.
 ]

+#quote(block: true, attribution: [Jigme Lingpa @lotsawa-directly-seeing])[
+  Yet by being mindful, not with a tight, deliberate mindfulness but simply not forgetting to keep recognizing your own nature, eventually at some point the ultimate truth beyond conceptual elaboration will dawn, transcending all analogies or definitions.
+]